DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 In the context of computer engineering, the ways in which software accepts and responds to user input.
 In other words, a system is considered 'interactive' if it reacts to human input.

 #####Interface
 An interface is a hardware or software connection between two systems, or between a system and a human user.
 For example, the USB interface between a computer and a printer, or the software interface for exchanging data between two software programs.
 The software and hardware interface that allows a human user to communicate with a computer is also known as a user interface.
-See also **Graphical user interface**.
+See also **API** and **Graphical user interface**.

 #####Internet
-The Internet is the global computer network connecting billions of computers all over the world (through the network protocol TCP/IP).
-The Internet dates back to a group of interconnected computer networks in U.S. universities in the late 1960s and early 1970s.
-Contrary to popular belief, the World Wide Web (with its hypertext pages) is *not* the Internet, but just one service running on top of it.
+The internet is the global computer network connecting billions of computers all over the world (through the network protocol TCP/IP).
+The internet dates back to a group of interconnected computer networks in U.S. universities in the late 1960s and early 1970s.
+Contrary to popular belief, the World Wide Web (with its hypertext pages) is *not* the internet, but just one service running on top of it.
 (Others include e-mail, BitTorrent and voice-over-IP services like Skype.)

 #####iOS
 Apple's mobile operating system for the iPhone, iPad, iPod Touch and Apple TV.